obsproject/rfcs/text/0033-replay-buffer-save-frontend-event.md

 # Summary

-Add a frontent event to the API that would enable reacting to replay buffer being saved from inside a plugin
+Add a frontend event to the API that would enable reacting to replay buffer being saved from inside a plugin

 # Motivation